 - SEN teacher – Carole Ellis

-- School Therapist – Jeremy Turner-Welch
+- School Therapist – Airen Koopmans

-- Over 20 teaching assistants and volunteers
+- Over 20 Teaching Assistants and Volunteers (EA)

-The EAs provide support in lessons for pupils having difficulties accessing the curriculum.
+The EA's provide support in lessons for pupils having difficulties accessing the curriculum.

 Learning support teachers teach and monitor the progress of pupils on the Code of Practice.